Real Estate Resources

 Energy Trust’s free Energy Saver Kit helps you save right away with easy upgrades like LED bulbs, showerheads and faucet aerators.
 Order yours today and check out the quick tips included in your kit for more ways to save, no matter your budget.

 Cash incentives are available for energy-efficient home improvements like windows, insulation, smart thermostats, heating upgrades and more.
 View the complete list of Energy Trust incentives, connect with a qualified contractor and explore financing options.

-Learn how to take advantage of these resources and learn more about improving the comfort and energy efficiency of your home at www.energytrust.org/homes.
+Learn how to take advantage of these resources and learn more about improving the comfort and energy efficiency of your home by visiting our page.

 Here Comes the Sun

-After a winter of snow flurries, ice storms and long stretches of unseasonably cold temperatures, it’s good to take a look at how your home is performing.
-Extreme weather can reveal issues that would otherwise go unnoticed, like improper sealing around doors and windows, poor insulation, inefficient heating, and unhealthy indoor air quality.
+After a winter of unseasonably cold temperatures, it’s good to look at how your home is performing.
+Extreme weather can reveal issues, like improper sealing around doors and windows, poor insulation, inefficient heating, and unhealthy indoor air quality.
 Here are some things to keep in mind this spring:

 - Inspect Your HVAC System

 The key to comfortable and healthy indoor air is ensuring that your HVAC systems and building envelope are well maintained.
 If you experienced higher heating bills this past winter, you may want to have an HVAC professional inspect your heating and cooling systems.
 They’ll check thermostats, refrigerant levels and physical connections, and they’ll lubricate parts and change air filters.
 You can also discuss concerns about old HVAC systems and see if it’s a good idea to replace them.
 Make sure you hire a qualified HVAC professional by using Energy Trust’s Find a Contractor search tool.